chemlord/reactionrepo/content/docs/oxidation-reactions/dess-martin-oxidation/_index.md

 ### Personal Life

 <p>Martin's personal life was as rich as his professional one.
 He was born on January 14, 1928, in Dover, Tennessee, and served in the US Army from 1946 to 1950.
-During his service, he spent time in Kyoto, Japan, as a cultural liaison after World War II. <p>He married June E. Martin, an occupational therapist, and together they had five children.<a href="#fn5" id="ref5-anchor" class="superscript">5</a></p>
+During his service, he spent time in Kyoto, Japan, as a cultural liaison after World War II.

+<p>Known for his gentle and generous character, Martin balanced his demanding career with a strong commitment to his family.
+He married June E. Martin, an occupational therapist, and together they had five children.<a href="#fn5" id="ref5-anchor" class="superscript">5</a></p>

-Known for his gentle and generous character, Martin balanced his demanding career with a strong commitment to his family. <p>His son, Professor Joseph V. Martin, now at Rutgers University, recalls his father's dedication both at home and in his professional life.
+ <p>His son, Professor Joseph V. Martin, now at Rutgers University, recalls his father's dedication both at home and in his professional life.
 Martin passed away on April 20, 1999, in Tampa, Florida, but his legacy continues through his family and the countless chemists he inspired.<a href="#fn5" id="ref5-anchor" class="superscript">5</a></p>

 {{<figure-dynamic-toggle
     dark-src="family.png"